Janikowski still on roster, guaranteeing $238K

 And when asked how long he wanted to kick for the Raiders, he said, "Until they kick me out."

-Janikowski's 1,799 points are the 10th-most in NFL history and his 268 games played and 17 seasons are Raiders records.
+Janikowski's 1,799 points are the 10th most in NFL history, and his 268 games played and 17 seasons are Raiders records.
 In 2011, his 63-yard field goal at Denver tied the record for longest in league history at the time.
 He has converted 80.4 percent of his career field goal attempts and 98.9 percent of his extra point attempts.

 His 55 field goals of at least 50 yards are an NFL record.

-Oakland did, however, make some roster moves Tuesday.
+Oakland did, however, make some roster moves on Tuesday.
 The team placed second-round draft pick Obi Melifonwu, who has been battling a knee injury, and offensive lineman Denver Kirkland, who suffered a leg injury in the preseason, on injured reserve.

-Melifonwu and Kirkland can both return no earlier than Week 8.
+Melifonwu and Kirkland can return no earlier than Week 8.

-The Raiders signed linebacker Xavier Woodson-Luster, who was with Oakland in the preseason, and safety Erik Harris, who spent 2016 with the New Orleans Saints, appearing in four games.
+The Raiders signed linebacker Xavier Woodson-Luster, who was with Oakland in the preseason, and safety Erik Harris, who spent 2016 with the New Orleans Saints and appeared in four games.

-Also, starting cornerback David Amerson, who was injured in the third exhibition at Dallas, is off the concussion protocol and is on line to play in the Sunday's season opener at the Tennessee Titans.
+Also, starting cornerback David Amerson, who was injured in the third exhibition at Dallas, is off the concussion protocol and in line to play in Sunday's season opener at the Tennessee Titans.